nocomplexity/SecurityArchitecture/05-introduction.rst

 the great work of the OWASP foundation many IT security  organizations are not that open.

-When you create a new medicine that can and will save millions of human lives it is not only ethical but also a moral right that people can use it.
+When you create a new medicine that can and save millions of human lives it is not only ethical but also a moral right that people can use it.
 Science is there so we can build on each other’s ideas.